Make Matzoh People

 What You Need:

-- Any type of favorite food that can be spread such as peanut butter, jelly, or even marshmallow fluff
+- Any type of favorite food that can be spread such as almond butter or jelly

-- Food items to create the face and decorate the matzoh (these can range from raisins to carrot sticks and more)
+- Food items to create the face and decorate the matzoh (anything from raisins to most nuts)

-- Optional: Food items to create arms and legs (think pretzel sticks or long carrot slices)
+- Optional: Food items to create arms and legs (think celery or long carrot slices)

 What You Do: